 After four decades in the financial services industry, it’s only the rare, truly unique opportunity that makes you pause and think, “Now this is different.”
 In 2011, when I was brought onboard to guide Voya Financial – then ING U.S. – through the process that led to its initial public offering (IPO) and eventual rebrand, it was one of those pause-worthy moments.
 It was a chance to build a new culture – reflecting a different kind of financial services company.
 During the past six years, the journey has exceeded expectations, as our leadership team and employees have advanced a cultural and business transformation that is rich in diverse perspectives and committed to improving the financial security of all Americans.

-A great example of how “this is different” at Voya, is our support of the 57 million Americans with disabilities and special needs – and their caregivers.1
+A great example of how “this is different” at Voya, is our support of the estimated 56.7 million Americans with disabilities and special needs – and their caregivers.1

 The Need is Real